canada-ca/design-system/common-design-patterns/intro-block.md

             <img src="../images/intro-block-en.png" class="img-responsive" alt="Introduction block pattern for large screens.
 Text version below:" />
             <details>
                 <summary class="wb-toggle" data-toggle='{"print":"on"}'>Image description: introduction block - large screen</summary>
                 <p>The introduction block appears below the global header and the Canada.ca breadcrumb.
 It consists of an h1 for Institution name and a short description of the institution’s mandate.
-This visual example does not include the optional image and super task button.</p>
+This visual example does not include the optional image and supertask button.</p>
             </details>
         </figure>
     </div>